The Silent Treatment: Are They Ignoring Texts On Purpose?

 What is the silent treatment?

-The silent treatment is, at its core, an unhealthy communication pattern and is often a symptom of abuse or a precedent for abuse.
+The silent treatment is, at its core, an unhealthy communication pattern and is often a symptom of an abusive relationship or a precedent for domestic violence*.
 The silent treatment is a behavior that involves cutting off contact with someone as a form of punishment.
 You might stop speaking in a single argument and wait someone out for a few days.
 This is the silent treatment.
 You might refuse to text or call someone for a week or two.
 This is the silent treatment.
 You might seem to practically drop off the face of the earth for days, weeks, or months—this, too, is the silent treatment.

 Why do people use the silent treatment?